It seems everyone is on a mission to get fit these days. But, does being fit mean you are healthy?

-I’ve just been to the Fitness Show at the Melbourne Convention & Exhibition Centre, where I had the opportunity to speak at the Wellness Hub, one of the stages at the show.
+This is a question I’ve been pondering ever since I returned from the Fitness Show at the Melbourne Convention & Exhibition Centre.
+I had the opportunity to speak at the Wellness Hub, one of the stages at the show.

 It was not the easiest talk I have done as there was a lot of noise – music, barbells dropping, and hooting and hollering all around.
 Having said that, I had a dedicated audience that listened despite these many distractions.